+- II.
+And yet, in spite of our desire to be preoccupied with God's kingdom, sadly, our prayers tend to be somewhat self-centered. - A. We focus on OUR needs, OUR plans, and OUR aspirations.
-- Ι. When we pray, "Your kingdom come," we are saying to God, "I am completely surrendering MY WILL to YOURS.
-I want to do what YOU will for me to do so that YOU will ultimately be glorified." - A true child of God won't be preoccupied with his OWN plans and desires, but with the plans and desires of God, and His Son, Jesus Christ. - II.
-And yet, in spite of our desire to be preoccupied with God's kingdom, our prayers are usually self-centered. - Α. We focus on our needs, our plans, and our aspirations. - 1.
-We are often like tiny infants, who knows no world but that of their own feelings and wants. - Our lives are an unending struggle against our old sinful habits. - 2.
-That's why the kingdom must ALWAYS be at the heart of our prayers. - a.
-So, before we rush into the Lord's presence with all OUR petitions, we need to stop long enough to consider HIS CAUSE and HIS KINGDOM. - We need to affirm that it is truly our desire for the Lord to be b. glorified in all that we do and say. - B. Are YOU glorifying the Lord in all you do and say?

-- 1. If you're a faithful child of God, glorifying the Lord is a regular part of your life. - 2.
-But if you've never obeyed the gospel of Christ - never surrendered your life to the Lord - or if you are an unfaithful child of God, your life cannot glorify the Lord, no matter how good you may be. - 3.
-2 Thessalonians 1:3-12 - We are bound to thank God always for you, brethren, as it is fitting, because your faith grows exceedingly, and the love of every one of you all abounds toward each other, so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure, which is manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God, for which you also suffer; since it is a righteous thing with God to repay with tribulation those who trouble you, and to give you who are troubled rest with us when the Lord Jesus is revealed from heaven with His mighty angels, in flaming fire taking vengeance on those who do not know God, and on those who do not obey the gospel of our Lord Jesus Christ.
+- We are often like tiny infants who know no world but that of their own feelings and wants. - a.
+Our lives are an unending struggle against our old sinful habits. - That's why the kingdom must ALWAYS be at the heart of our prayers. - So, before we rush into the Lord's presence with all OUR petitions, we need to stop long enough to consider HIS CAUSE and HIS KINGDOM. - b.
+We need to affirm that it is truly our desire for the Lord to be glorified in all that we do and say. - B. Are YOU glorifying the Lord in all you do and say? - If you're a faithful child of God, glorifying the Lord is a regular part of your life. - But if you've never obeyed the gospel of Christ never surrendered your life to the Lord - or if you are an unfaithful child of God, your life cannot glorify the Lord, no matter how good you may be. - 3.
+2 Thessalonians 1:3-12 We are bound to thank God always for you, brethren, as it is fitting, because your faith grows exceedingly, and the love of every one of you all abounds toward each other, so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure, which is manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God, for which you also suffer; since it is a righteous thing with God to repay with tribulation those who trouble you, and to give you who are troubled rest with us when the Lord Jesus is revealed from heaven with His mighty angels, in flaming fire taking vengeance on those who do not know God, and on those who do not obey the gospel of our Lord Jesus Christ.
 These shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power, when He comes, in that Day, to be glorified in His saints and to be admired among all those who believe, because our testimony among you was believed.
-Therefore we also pray always for you that our God would count you worthy of this calling, and fulfill all the good pleasure of His goodness and the work of faith with power, that the name of our Lord Jesus Christ may be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus Christ. - 4.
-Don't run the risk of suffering the "everlasting destruction from the presence of the Lord" by your refusal to make Jesus Christ the sovereign ruler of your life. - Instead, let "the name of our Lord Jesus Christ . . . be glorified in you, 5. and you in Him, according to the grace of our God and the Lord Jesus Christ."
+Therefore we also pray always for you that our God would count you worthy of this calling, and fulfill all the good pleasure of His goodness and the work of faith with power, that the name of our Lord Jesus Christ may

+- be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus Christ. - Don't run the risk of suffering the "everlasting destruction from the presence of the Lord" by your refusal to make Jesus Christ the sovereign ruler of your life. - 5.
+Instead, let "the name of our Lord Jesus Christ . . . be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus Christ."